OSInside/kiwi/doc/source/building_images/build_live_iso.rst

 .. sidebar:: Abstract

    This page explains how to build a live image.
-It contains:
+It covers the following topics:

    * how to build an ISO image
-   * how to run it with QEMU
+   * how to run the image with QEMU

-A Live ISO image is a system on a removable media, e.g CD/DVD or USB stick.
-Once built and deployed it boots off from this media without interfering with other system storage components making it a useful pocket system for testing and demo- and debugging-purposes.
+A Live ISO image is a system on a removable media, for example a CD/DVD or a USB stick.
+Booting a Live ISO image does not interfere with other system storage components, making it a useful portable system for demonstration, testing, and debugging.

-To add a live ISO build to your appliance, create a `type` element with `image` set to `iso` in your :file:`config.xml` as shown below:
+To add a Live ISO build to your appliance, create a `type` element with `image` set to `iso` in the :file:`config.xml` file as shown below:

 .. code:: xml